 Does your teenager wake up tired?
-Do they complain that they have trouble falling asleep because they can’t stop thinking?
-Have you tried every home remedy you can find, with no luck?
-There may be another way to help your teen relax and fall asleep at night, using technology that has only become widely available in the last few years.
+Do they complain about having trouble falling asleep because they can’t stop thinking?
+Have you tried every home remedy you can find with no luck?
+There may be another way to help your teen relax and fall asleep at night using technology that has only become widely available in the last few years.